tjg/froscon-2012/README.md

 (Maybe the first time it takes longer, but next time you've got a reusable snippet of code which you can take anywhere.)

-Python and Ruby are pretty good.
-And scale faster than cutting 'n pasting.
+Which scales?
 During an emergency, I needed to transform gigabytes of data from a MySQL database.
 So I just loaded it into an Amazon cloud image, cloned it 20 times, and reimplemented a poor man's MapReduce in Python over it all.

-I would need more than 20 human volunteers to do this.

 ## Build a strong domain language (without heavy DSLs or macros).